camptocamp/bivac/README.md

 Bivac : Backup Interface for Volumes Attached to Containers
 ===========================================================

-acul's Note: This repo contains an expanded provider list.
+acul's Note: This repo contains an expanded provider list and I'm currently working on a webinterface.

 Website: [https://camptocamp.github.io/bivac](https://camptocamp.github.io/bivac)